chenxiaolong/avbroot/README.md

 ### Skipping OTA certificate patches

-avbroot can skip modifying `otacerts.zip` with the `--skip-system-ota-cert` and `--skip-recovery-ota-cert` options. **Do not do these unless you have a good reason to do so.** (For example, if you've already manually inserted the OTA certificate into a boot image specified with `--prepatched` or `--replace`.)
-Otherwise, the device may be left with no way to install further updates.
+avbroot can skip modifying `otacerts.zip` with the `--skip-system-ota-cert` and `--skip-recovery-ota-cert` options. **Do not use these unless you have a good reason to do so.**

-When `--skip-system-ota-cert` is used, the no modifications are performed on the `system` image.
+When `--skip-system-ota-cert` is used, the OTA certificates in the `system` partition will not be modified.
+This prevents custom OTA updater apps from installing further patched OTAs while booted into Android.

-When `--skip-recovery-ota-cert` is used with `--rootless` and `--dsu` is not specified, then no modifications are performed on any boot image besides ensuring they are properly signed.
+When `--skip-recovery-ota-cert` is used, the OTA certificates in the `vendor_boot` or `recovery` partition will not be modified. **This prevents sideloading further patched OTAs from recovery mode.**

-When manually adding the OTA certificate to a boot image, [verifying the patched OTA](#verifying-otas) afterwards is recommended to ensure that it was properly done.
+If `--skip-recovery-ota-cert` is used because the OTA certificate was already manually added to the boot image, then [verifying the patched OTA](#verifying-otas) afterwards is recommended to ensure that it was properly done.
+The verification process is only capable of checking the boot image's copy of the OTA certificates, not the system image's copy of them.

+### Skipping all patches

+To have avbroot make the absolute minimal changes:

+* Specify `--skip-system-ota-cert`
+* Specify `--skip-recovery-ota-cert`
+* Specify `--rootless`
+* Omit `--dsu`

+This will re-sign the `vbmeta` partition and the OTA with the custom keys, but leave all other partitions untouched.

+**This should only be used for advanced troubleshooting.** Without the OTA certificate patches, the resulting OTA will not be able to install further updates.

 ### Replacing partitions